Advanced Multihull Stabilization with Tailored R&D Approach

 A standard gyroscopic stabilizer, without software adaptation, does not synchronize effectively with the specific motion of a multihull.
 Without dedicated software modifications, the system would not provide effective stabilization.

-To meet the challenge, Smartgyro’s engineers installed two SG80 units, one in each hull of the BGM75, and developed a custom algorithm to control force output with precise timing.
-Software modifications enabled the gyros to deliver higher-than-normal torque, but only when required by the vessel’s dynamic motion – a critical factor for effective stabilization in asymmetric sea conditions.
+To meet the challenge, Smartgyro’s engineers installed 2 SG80 units, one in each hull of the BGM75, and developed a custom algorithm to control force output with precise timing.
+Software modifications enabled the gyros to deliver higher-than-normal torque, but only when required by the vessel’s dynamic motion – a critical factor for effective stabilization in asymmetric sea conditions

 From Theory to Sea Trials